BigBIueWhale/customize_tails_os/README.md

 2. **build/tails-squashfs**: This folder contains the SquashFS filesystem, extracted from the original Tails ISO.
 SquashFS is a compressed, read-only filesystem used in Tails OS.
 Modifications in this folder are more in-depth and relate to the OS's core functionalities and structure.
 Use `sudo chroot ./build/tails-squashfs/` to enter a terminal where you can remove specific packages that you don't want (using `sudo apt-get remove`).

 3. **packages/downloaded**: Delete packages/downloaded and then do `cd packages`.
 Run `python3 update_package_list.py` and then `python3 download_recursive_deps.py build-essential gcc make perl add any additional required packages here` assuming you're using `Python 3.10.12` on Pop!OS 22.04.
-By default the repo comes with build-essential and its dependencies for `tails-i386-2.12.iso`.
-If you're using a different OS or a different version, you'll have to customize `update_package_list.py`.
+By default this repo already comes with the required .deb packages for installing build-essential and its dependencies, for `tails-i386-2.12.iso`.
+If you're using a different OS or a different version, you'll have to delete packages/downloaded before downloading any packages, and you'll also need to customize `update_package_list.py` to point to your repo (for example, change `2.12/debian/dists/jessie/main` to `5.5/debian/dists/buster/main`).
+Also, if you're building a 64-bit Tails OS image you'll need to change `['i386', 'all']` to `['amd64', 'all']` in `update_package_list.py`.

 4. **run_at_boot.sh**: Planned- will allow you to perform actions at boot time